 505 Beach Rd, #B1-34 Golden Mile Food Centre, Singapore 199583

 Tel: +65 62946798

 Opening Hours: 10am – 3pm (Mon), 10am – 5pm (Tues, Thurs – Sun), Closed Wed

 Hokkien Mee can divide fans – there are supporters of the wet and saucy; while others enjoy the dry and flavourful.

 This is the DRY version.

 The Hokkien Mee at this stall stands out for a number of reasons.
-Firstly, it is cooked fresh on order.
-Secondly, the method of preparation is different, as the noodles are fried along with the stock until they completely absorbs the whole flavor.
+Firstly, it is cooked fresh in a batch upon order.
+Secondly, the method of preparation is different, as the noodles are fried along with the stock until they completely absorb the whole flavour.

 This gives you a rich taste in every mouthful.

 The Fried Hokkien Mee ($4) though disappointedly had a small serving size, came with delicious chilli for a tasteful kick to the noodles.
 Hainan Hokkien Mee (Golden Mile Food Centre)

 51 Upper Bukit Timah Rd, #02-174, Singapore 588215